-Here on the Ideas on Fire blog, we’ve talked mentorship, teaching, and best practices for putting together your tenure file.
-But what about the work of helping others meet their own professional and educational goals?
-If you’re an instructor at any level (even while you’re still in graduate school) there’s a good chance you’ll be asked to write a letter of recommendation for one of your students.
-It may seem like a straightforward task, but if you’re new to the practice, not sure how to approach writing such a letter, or unsure as to whether you can honestly endorse the student who’s made the request, where do you begin?
+If you’re a university instructor at any level (even while you’re still in graduate school) there’s a good chance you’ll be asked to write a letter of recommendation for one of your students.
+It may seem like a straightforward task, but if you’re new to the practice, not sure how to approach writing such a letter, or unsure as to whether you can honestly endorse the student who’s made the request, it can be tough to know where to begin.

 The first thing to do when a student has reached out to you with a letter of recommendation request is fact-find.
 Even if you are a seasoned letter writer, this preliminary stage helps you determine what the letter will entail—and if you should write it at all.

-First of all, make sure that you know the student personally.
+First of all, make sure that you know the student personally—even better if you’ve mentored them in some way.
 Especially if the request comes from a student who took a large lecture class with you, make sure you have something distinctive to say.

 Strong recommendation letters should reflect your student’s work, their unique perspective, and the relationship they have with you.
 Make sure you are clear on all three.

 Ideally, your student should approach you with a clear explanation of the program, job, internship, or grant they are applying to and why they are a good fit.
-(If they haven’t, send them our article on how to ask for a letter of recommendation.)
+(If they haven’t, send them Cathy Hannabach and Adrienne Shaw’s article on how to ask for a letter of recommendation.)

 Even better, they should provide you with a copy of their application materials to demonstrate how they are positioning themselves and their experiences to land their desired role.
 Granted, this is not always possible.
 At the very least, request that students share some summary points about the role itself, why they are applying, and what they believe they bring to the table.